cmacdonnacha/react-boilerplate/README.md

-🚀 This is a ReactJS boilerplate.
+🚀 This is an opinionated ReactJS boilerplate.
 It's not perfect, but it's ideal 👌

 <!-- prettier-ignore-start -->
 ![continuous-integration-badge]